cybermazi/go-todo-app/README.md

 - GitHub Actions for Continous Integration
 - SonarQube for code security(DAST)
 - Helm chart to simplify Kubernetes deployment
-- ArgoCD for Continous Deployment hosted on Amazon EKS
+- ArgoCD for Continous Deployment hosted on Amazon EK